✥ ✥ ✥

 This pattern is an example of the Satir cycle of organizational change.
 The Satir cycle describes how outside changes (“foreign elements”) temporarily disorient an individual or organization.
 A kaizen is tantamount to a “foreign element” that removes the invariant assumptions on which the old status quo depended.
 The organization must latch onto a transforming idea that brings them out of chaos into new normative work patterns.
 Good organizations wait out the inevitable chaotic stage and wait for a new normalcy to prevail before pronouncing a new velocity.

 Perhaps the most important factor contributing to normalcy is to stabilize the team.
 See Stable Teams.

 Toyota in fact works in this way.
-After a kaizen the teams stay the course with Mary Poppendieck’s notion of Deliberate Practice , to make sure the kaizen is routinized and that the improvement holds.
+After a kaizen the teams stay the course with Mary Poppendieck’s notion of Deliberate Practice, described by Jon Jagger in , to make sure the team integrates the kaizen into routine practice and that the improvement holds.